Notice of Election 2016

 Nominations are open for the following positions for the remainder of 2016:

 Restrictions on election

 Any student may nominate for any position unless otherwise specified below.

 The position of Media Officers must be held jointly by teams of three or four candidates.
 All other officer positions, except for President and General Secretary, may be held either individually or by two candidates jointly.
 Candidates who are running as a team should each fill out a nomination form and submit them stapled together, with a single policy statement.

-Candidates for Wom*n’s Officer and Wom*n’s Committee must be women.
-For all other committees, including the Burnley and VCA Committees and the general members of Students’ Council (but not the NUS delegation), at least half of the members (ignoring remainders) must be women, provided there are sufficient female candidates.
+If more than one person holds the office of Women’s Officer, one of them must be a woman of colour.
+For all other committees, including the Burnley and VCA Committees and the general members of Students’ Council (but not the NUS delegation), at least half of the members (rounded up) must be women, provided there are sufficient female candidates.

 Candidates for Queer Officer, Queer Representative on Students’ Council and Queer Committee must be Queer students.
 (See Regulation 32.4 for further detail.)
 A single candidate for Queer Officer must be a woman or trans; in the case of joint candidates for Queer Officer, at least one of them must be a woman or trans.